doublealogic/plotly-challenge/README.md

 6. Updated all of the plots any time that a new sample is selected.

+You can find this step complete in the app.js file in this repository.

 ## Step 2: Additional Gauge Chart

 * I adapted this Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.